Who qualifies for a Hearing Dog?

 I live outside of Colorado.
 Can I still apply for a Hearing Dog?

 Yes.
-IHDI is located in Colorado but places Hearing Dogs with persons who are deaf or hard-of-hearing throughout the US and Canada.
+IHDI is located in Colorado but places Hearing Dogs with persons who are deaf or hard-of-hearing in all 50 states and in Canada.

 What if I don’t qualify for a Hearing Dog but need the companionship of a good dog?